tapanb7ind/CI-CD-SilkPerformer/README.md

 2. Allowed to create PR for datafiles

+Refer to [this comment](https://github.com/tapanb7ind/GitHubActionDemo/pull/11#issuecomment-824879663 "Comment Sample") for a comment sample.

 ## Goal ##
 1. Let engineers edit and push script/data file changes to repo.
 These changes are for E2E/sandbox environment.